 - Tow truck collisions

 In the freight delivery world, UPS and FedEx rank near the top in terms of volume and market share.
 Together, they command 50 percent of the market and utilize a fleet of 210,000 vehicles.
-FedEx is a major industry leader in another way: the delivery giant alone employed 51 lobbyists in 2014, 37 of whom once held positions in federal government.
+FedEx is a major industry leader in another way: it alone employed 51 lobbyists in 2014, 37 of whom once held positions in the federal government.

 Unfortunately, FedEx and UPS have not used their position as leaders to make the roads safer for motorists.
 From 2015 to 2017, UPS was involved in more than 2,000 crashes, injuring 689 people and killing 49.
 Each of those numbers represents an increase from the same period 5 years before.
 FedEx may have caused less damage, but its accident rate is far more alarming: crashes, injuries, and deaths have increased by 254 percent, 192 percent, and 273 percent respectively.

 See for yourself—find out how often trucking companies get into accidents on the FMCSA website.